Edinburgh Gaming – A Guide to Gaming in Auld Reekie

-- Mox in the Hole, CCG retailer.
-Found at 18 Lochrin Buildings, EH3 9NB Edinburgh, United Kingdom.
+- Mox in the Hole, found at 18 Lochrin Buildings, EH3 9NB.
+Some D&D games.

 - Warhammer (Games Workshop) have a store at 136 High Street, Edinburgh, Midlothian, EH1 1QS (tel: +44(0)131-220-6540).
 They sell war games, miniatures, and board games, concentrating on their own brands – Citadel and Games Workshop.
 A map to the shop (near the Royal Mile) can be found here.